Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Elliptic fibrations on : existence and equations in case b)

-In the tables of the following section notations are the same as in tables of Section \ref{subsec: existence case b}, where the reader can find the list of reducible fibers of each fibration.
-To show the existence (and the equation) of the fibrations listed in tables of Section \ref{subsec: existence case b}, we consider pencil $\mathcal{P}$ through the singular points of the branch sextic, $B_{(r,22-r,\delta)}$, described below, in the fifth column of the table we list the sections.
-Sometimes, in order to use a pencil of lines, we need to change the branch sextic: in this case we give the equation of the branching sextic as specialization of $B_{(12,10,1)}$ or of $B_{(13,9,1)}$, imposing conditions on the parameters of these equations.
-If the branch sextic is obtained specializing $B_{(13,9,1)}$ or $B_{(12,10,1)}$, in the third column there is the branch sextic they are derived from, while in the fourth we give the conditions on the parameters.
-When the base point of the pencil is $(0:0:1)$ and the sextic is a specialization of $B_{(13,9,1)}$, to obtain the equation of the elliptic fibration it suffices to substitute them in the equation of the elliptic fibration $\mathcal E_{(13,9,1)}$.
+In order to use a pencil of lines, sometimes we need to change the branch sextic: in this case the sextic is obtained as specialization of $B_{(12,10,1)}$ or of $B_{(13,9,1)}$, imposing conditions on the parameters of the equations of these sextics (Equations \eqref{eq: B13}, \eqref{eq: r=12}).
+Thus the sextic we specialize is indicated in the third column, while in the fourth column we list the conditions on the parameters.
+When the base point of the pencil is $(0:0:1)$ and the sextic is a specialization of $B_{(13,9,1)}$ then to obtain the equation of the elliptic fibration it suffices to substitute the conditions on the parameters in the equation of $\mathcal E_{(13,9,1)}$.
 In this case we denote by $t$ the 2-torsion section $t:\tau\mapsto (0,0;\tau)$.

 In case 1) we consider the sextic obtained as specialization of the sextic $B_{(12,10,1)}$, while in case 2) we consider the sextic $B_{(13,9,1)}$ (see Example \ref{ex: B13}) made up of 3 conics without triple points, whose equation is \eqref{eq: B13}. {